dylan armstrong, bass

 ali singleton, soprano, Producer & marketing manager

-Ali Singleton has been singing professionally for the past fourteen years, beginning while studying voice as an undergraduate at the University of Connecticut.
+Ali Singleton has been singing professionally for the past fifteen years, beginning while studying voice as an undergraduate at the University of Connecticut.
 A founding member of Voce, Ali has also been a section leader at multiple churches in the Hartford area, currently serving at Immanuel Congregational Church.
 She has also performed with other professional choral ensembles including CONCORA and The Woodland Scholars.
 Outside of singing, Ali has worked in the financial services industry for eleven years.
 Ali loves to make music with Voce because of the beautiful artistry of the singers, the unity of the team, the care that each person has for each other and the exquisite sound that Voce brings to the world.

 mark singleton, artistic director

 Stephen Mark Singleton is a renowned conductor, composer, writer and guest speaker, whose unique career path has taken him all over the world.
 As a frequent guest conductor and clinician, Mark’s energetic and magnetic leadership has made him one of the most sought-after conductors in New England.
 In addition to founding Voce in 2006, Mark serves on the faculty of the Hartt School of Music Community Division as Director of Primi Voci from the Connecticut Children’s Chorus and serves as Director of Music at Immanuel Congregational Church in Hartford, CT.
 Mark made his New York City debut with Voce and Paul Mealor, performing at the Cathedral of St. John the Divine in May, 2017.
 Prof. Mealor returned to Hartford in May, 2018 to co-produce Voce’s upcoming album, “Blessing: The Music of Paul Mealor.”
-In March of 2019, he will be appointed as the Conductor-in-Residence at the University of Aberdeen, Scotland.
+In March of 2019, he was appointed as the Conductor-in-Residence at the University of Aberdeen, Scotland.